defnotkevz/zettelkasten/xWord dev.md

 	- Generating Caption (text overlay) - editor
 - video descriptions - could be shown in the individual video dashboard
 - generate YT video chapters - by default?

-- generating storyboards
-- alternate thumbnails - generated or created from the video screenshots?

 - video to other contents like linkedin posts , articles , blogs like blaze.
 24 prompts